 How are environmental issues managed by the primary, secondary and higher level education systems?
 Are there any agreements between institutions dealing with this issue?

-13. The ministry responsible for the environment takes part in the elaboration, development of international and national environmental public education programmes integrated in the system of public education, higher education, vocational training and adult education, and the setup of training requirements and programmes.
+13. The Ministry responsible for the environment takes part in the elaboration, development of international and national environmental public education programmes integrated in the system of public education, higher education, vocational training and adult education, and the setup of training requirements and programmes.

-14. Based on domestic and international experience, the Ministry of Human Resources and the Ministry of Rural Development find it important, that the school age group receive a unique, action oriented upbringing based upon experience, relevant of their age that teaches them about the importance of their environment and its sustainability.
+14. Based on domestic and international experience, the Ministry of Human Resources and the Ministry of Agriculture find it important, that the school age group receive a unique, action oriented education based upon experience, relevant of their age that teaches them about the importance of their environment and its sustainability.

-15. Within the bounds of the Swiss-Hungarian Cooperation Programme, the Institute of Educational Research and Development has won a subsidy of 1.187.500 CHF for the development of environmental upbringing.
-Its partners in professional execution were the Ministry of Human Resources, the Ministry of Rural development, domestic NGOs with a portfolio of environmental education and regional funding centres.
+15. In the framework of the Swiss-Hungarian Cooperation Programme, the Institute of Research and Development for Education has won a subsidy of 1 187 500 CHF for the development of environmental education.
+Its partners in professional execution were the Ministry of Human Resources, the Ministry of Agriculture, domestic NGOs with a portfolio of environmental education and regional funding centres.

-16. Based on paragraph (5) of Section 77. of the 2011.
+16. Based on Paragraph (5) of Section 78. of the 2011.
 CXC.
-Act on National Mass Upbringing, the minister responsible for education and the minister responsible for environment assist in fulfilling of the assignments of environmental education and the execution of the Forest School Program, the Forest Kindergarten Program, the Green Kindergarten Program, and the Eco-School Program via issuing applications and joint programmes and tenders.
+Act on National Public Education, the Minister responsible for the education and the Minister responsible for the environment assist in fulfilling of the assignments of environmental education and the execution of the Forest School Program, the Forest Kindergarten Program, the Green Kindergarten Program, and the Eco-School Program via issuing applications and joint programmes and tenders.

-17. The Sustainable Development Committee of the parliament has held a professional conference in spring 2011 called “The current state and future of an upbringing towards sustainability in Hungary”.
+Problems reported by environmental- and nature protection civil organizations:

-18. The Commissioner for Fundamental Rights initiated an investigation in spring 2013 as part of a child’s rights project labelled “Environmental Awareness as the basis of justice between generations” in which it investigated how environmental upbringing appears in the regulations responsible for mass education and the National Educational Framework and if the regulations fulfil the goals set out in the National Environment Protection Program.
-(The report can be read at http://www.ajbh.hu/documents/10180/111959/201300676.pdf)
+In order to understand the situation better, it must be noted that no government aid was provided to the above mentioned programs.
+The implementation of the Forest School and Forest Kindergarten projects were funded by the National Alliance of Environment and Nature Protection Education Center (KOKOSZ) using financial aid from a Swiss tender.

-19. With a view to integrating the environment in higher education, promoting sustainable development and strengthening eco-efficient innovation, the ministry responsible for the environment concluded a cooperation agreement with Budapest University of Technology and Economics.
+17. With a view to integrating the environment in higher education, promoting sustainable development and strengthening eco-efficient innovation, the Ministry responsible for the environment concluded a cooperation agreement with Budapest University of Technology and Economics.
 The parties annually review the current tasks.

-20. Environmental education comprises part of the educational duties conducted in the institutions of public upbringing in Hungary.
+18. Environmental education is part of the educational duties conducted in the institutions of public education in Hungary.
 The National Kindergarten Educational Framework Programme, the National Educational Framework Programme and the National Environmental Programme provide its primary framework.
-Pursuant to paragraph (1) of section 62. of the 2011 CXC.
-Act on National Mass Upbringing it is the teacher’s obligation to school the children, students to awareness towards the environment and healthy life.
-Many learning areas in the National Educational Framework handle the questions of environmental production and sustainability.
+Pursuant to the Act CXC of 2011 paragraph (1) of section (62), item e). on National Public Education, it is the teacher’s obligation to teach the children, students to awareness towards the environment and healthy life.
+The National Educational Framework also contains materials concerning environmental protection and sustainability.